johnsusek/SwiftGodotBuilder/README.md

 }
 ```

-Note: this logic is not evaluated at runtime, only when `makeNode()` is called.
+Note: this logic is not evaluated at runtime, only when `toNode()` is called.

 ## ❓ FAQ

 > Is this "SwiftUI for Godot"?

 No. There's no @State/@Binding.
-It's a builder that only does work when you call makeNode().
+It's a builder that only does work when you call toNode().

 > Does this affect runtime performance?